MarilynKeller/HIT/README.md

 - [Testing HIT](#testing)

 ## What is HIT ?
 HIT is a neural network that learns to infer the internal tissues of the human body from its surface.
-The input is a 3D body represented as SMPL parameters (a shape vector β and a pose vector θ) and the output is an implicit function, that given a point in space, returns the probability of this point being part of the following tissue:
+The input is a 3D body represented as SMPL parameters (a shape vector β and a pose vector θ) and a 3D point coordinates.
+The output is the the probability of the input point being inside the following tissue:
 - lean tissue (muscles, organs) (LT)
 - adipose tissue (subcutaneous) (AT)
 - bone (BT)